 The business environment must be considered whenever a strategy is developed.
-The economic, political, social, legal, and technological environments all have an impact on an organization's strategy.
-Typically, strategies take the form of defining the organization's identity in the business environment.
+The economic, political, social, legal, and technological environments all have an impact on an organisation's strategy.
+Typically, strategies take the form of defining the organisation's identity in the business environment.

-A business organization may make the following strategic decisions:
+A business organisation may make the following strategic decisions: